govorox/SSLClient/README.md

 **ALPN Support**: Application Layer Protocol Negotiation for efficient server communication.
 **Cert Bundles**: Simplifies management and use of multiple CA certificates.
 **Bug Fix**: Corrects byte calculation for record expansion post-handshake.
+**More Examples**: Examples for the ESP32 PlatformIO for ALPN protocols, AWS, and using certificate bundles.

 ## ✨ Features
 - Secure TLS communication.